meghapsimatrix/simhelpers/README.md

 ## Example

 This is a basic example which shows you how to solve a common problem.
-WE use the `welch_res` dataset included in the package.
+We use the `welch_res` dataset included in the package.
 Here we are calculating the absolute performance criteria for the estimate of the mean difference.